algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 ## Laws and regulations

 For this kind of software, there are a couple of laws and regulations that must be respected.
 The most important ones are:
-- no dynamic memory allocation
+- No dynamic memory allocation
 - ISO 26262
 - MISRA
 - AutoSAR

 ## Functionalities

-We need to implement an access to all of the available functionalities of the HARFANG 3D engine in rust.
+We need to implement an access to all of the available functionalities of the HARFANG 3D engine in Rust.

 ### Compatibility